uranusjr/pythonup-windows/docs/source/explain.rst

 to run ``foo.py`` with Python 3.5.

-This is such a good idea *SNAFU installs the Py Launcher during setup*, and I encourage you to use it.
-But SNAFU also solves a few additional use cases that ``py.exe`` doesn’t:
+This is such a good idea *PythonUp installs the Py Launcher during setup*, and I encourage you to use it.
+But PythonUp also solves a few additional use cases that ``py.exe`` doesn’t:

 * Availability of versioned Python executables, e.g. ``python3.6.exe``.
 * Managing commands other than ``python.exe``.

-SNAFU’s implementation also relies on a lot of the same registry values read by ``py.exe``, which are formally defined in `PEP 514`_, so you can view SNAFU as a supplement to ``py.exe``, not a replacement.
+PythonUp’s implementation also relies on a lot of the same registry values read by ``py.exe``, which are formally defined in `PEP 514`_, so you can view PythonUp as a supplement to ``py.exe``, not a replacement.

 .. _`PEP 397`: https://www.python.org/dev/peps/pep-0397/
 .. _`PEP 514`: https://www.python.org/dev/peps/pep-0514/